heritagefund/tech-docs/source/documentation/data_dictionary/tables/_people.md

-##persons
+##people

-Contains information about a person that is not necessarily related to a user of the service.
+Contains information about each person that is not necessarily related to a user of the service.

 ```